-I've developed this recipe for rhubarb cake when I was working at Down House - a historic house where Charles Darwin lived for most of his life.
+I've developed this recipe for rhubarb cake when I was working at Down House - a historic house in Kent where Charles Darwin lived for most of his life.
 We had an amazing garden kitchen which also had a large patch of heritage rhubarb.
 I wanted to create a recipe that would use the rhubarb as the main ingredients, as we had a bounty of rhubarb every year.

 The rhubarb cake was always a great hit with our tearoom customers, not just because of the rhubarb origins (it only came from a garden few yards away), but also because it tasted absolutely divine!
 I had people happily telling me, how they hate rhubarb, but they loved my version of the rhubarb cake.

-The key to success with this cake is definitely the rhubarb.
+The key to success with this cake is definitely the fresh garden rhubarb.
 If you get a limp flavourless rhubarb from basic supermarket, it won't taste as amazing as if you manage to get your hands on home grown rhubarb or buy it at local farmer's market.
 If you see something you like, buy several bunches, as you can easily prepare the rhubarb in to chunks and freeze it.

-Rhubarb Cake Recipe
+Simple Rhubarb & Yoghurt Cake Recipe

 50g salted butter, at room temperature (or use unsalted butter, but add about 1/2 teaspoon of salt)